 So how do you avoid the crash?
 By packing healthy snacks of course!

 You don’t need to stock the cooler with elaborate, homemade snacks for your road trip.
 Simple, grab-and-go foods and beverages can keep you full between meals on the road.

 There’s a Chomps jerky for every occasion, and yes, this includes road trips!
-With 10 grams of protein, 0 grams of sugar, and under 100 calories, Chomps sticks keep you feeling full without the post sugar high crash.
+With up to 12 grams of protein, 0 grams of sugar, and under 100 calories, Chomps sticks keep you feeling full without the post sugar high crash.

 If you have picky eaters in the group, original beef sticks are a safe bet.
 But if those you’re traveling with have a gusto for adventure, our spicy jalapeno beef or cranberry habanero beef sticks are the spice of flavor needed to break up the monotony of the open road.

 If you have a little time to spend in the kitchen before the trip, you can even make these mini zucchini pizzas and stick them in a tupperware to enjoy while traveling!

 Fruits and veggies are an excellent source of vitamin C and potassium.
 Plus, they’re rich in fiber, which promotes a healthy gut and prevents digestion issues.
 Not to mention there are many fruits and vegetables to choose from, which caters to different preferences and makes it easy to keep snack choices exciting.

 A few common road trip fruits are bananas, apples, grapes, and mandarin oranges.
 All keep well without refrigeration and can be easily grabbed from a knapsack in a crowded car.